 Before Harry could retort, Snape had raised an eyebrow, his lips tightening into a thin line.
 Harry knew better than to keep him waiting.
-He about turned and padded the familiar path to his room, breathing deeply.
+He cast his uncle a wary glance and padded the familiar path back to his bedroom, breathing deeply.

 Harry pointedly ignored his own reflection as he sorted through his few belongings.
 Dark, heavily bagged eyes, an unhealthy complexion, unwashed hair and hollow cheeks would have been a cause for concern if Snape had been any other member of the Order.

-Not trusting his nephew's temper in the slightest, and reading correctly the warning signals from the stranger in his doorway, Vernon forced Snape inside, shutting the door behind him with a sharp snap.
+Not trusting his nephew's temper in the slightest, and reading correctly the warning signals from the stranger in the doorway, Vernon allowed Snape inside, shutting the door behind him with a sharp snap.

 Very reluctantly, Snape crossed the threshold, his eyes lingering distastefully on countless photos of a large, fat child covering the walls within the hallway.
-He did not need a great amount of insight to determine that this boy wasn't Harry.
+He did not need a great amount of insight to determine that this boy was not Harry.